mpr-lab/MotheterRemote/buddyGUIprogress.md

 Talked to Skye about the setup wizard... have big plans for this but not sure how to implement

 Trying to move away from using socket in the backend to using SSH, need to update `sendCommand()` to accomodate the changes

+Added a Help tab:
+* dropdown menu to choose what to help with
+  * general help: how GUI works as a whole
+  * RPi command help: how to use the RPi Command Center Tab

+Trying and failing to restricture GUI so that each tab is its own java file (right now `piCommandGUI.java` is over 1000 lines of code) &rarr; this would make maintenance a lot easier and make everything more modular.